zahid-sami/UNP-project-with-MySQL-Maven-Markets/README.md

 # UNP-project-with-MySQL-
 Maven-Markets
-Completed this project by using Power BI as a part of my internship process with the United Network of Professionals.
+Completed this project by using MySQL as a part of my internship process with the United Network of Professionals.

 KEY HIGHLIGHTS: